Wake On Lan using an ESP32 Telegram bot

 I wanted a simple and reliable way to turn on my PC from anywhere without having to choose one of the following:

-I wanted something reliable that I could quickly setup and then mostly forget about it.
+I wanted something reliable that I could quickly setup and then mostly forget about.
 The solution I came up with was to host a simple Telegram Bot on an ESP32 board, it will:

 1. Connect to the local network via WiFI